duleorlovic/blog/_posts/2016-02-10-javascript-and-coffeescript.markdown

 * no need `;` at the end of line
 * block {...} is replaced with `->` and proper indend (two spaces) or could be inline
-* parantheses (...) in one line can be ommited, in multiple lines they need
+* parantheses (arg) in one line can be ommited (when there are some arguments), in multiple lines they are required.
+Note that () are required when you want to call function without arguments (otherwise it will just return reference to the function)
 * object definition {...} braces can be ommited, name/value pairs could be on new lines (if object is only argument than parentheses can be ommited)
 * No need to write return command.
 Since last line is returning, put empty